codeclimate/codeclimate-rubocop/config/contents/style/option_hash.md

-This cop checks for options hashes and discourages them if the current Ruby version supports keyword arguments.
+Checks for options hashes and discourages them if the current Ruby version supports keyword arguments.

 ### Example: